amcconnell-fusion/linkr/README.md

 }
 ```

 In your development environment, you will want to use symbolic links.
+You can now run **linkr** from the project
+root (i.e. the same folder that contains the `package.json` file).

 ```
 $ cd path/to/foo/foo-api